RodneyMKay/plotserializer-userstudy/doc/index.rst

 It increases the transparency of scientific publications by helping you share data from your diagrams - with the option of providing custom metadata.
 It's simple and hassle-free!

-Note: Plot Serializer is currently under development and its functionality is limited to 2D line plots.
+Note: Plot Serializer is currently under development and its functionality is limited to 2D line plots, pie plots and bar plots.
 More will come soon!

 .. toctree::
    :maxdepth: 1

    Overview
    Getting Started
+   Json Schema
    autoapi/index